 Any of these destinations could also make stopover on the way to Venice or a base for visiting the Veneto and seeing Venice as a day trip, so I've included hotel suggestions, too.

 Murano, Burano, and Torcello are the top three islands to visit on day trips from Venice.
 Murano is known as the island of glass-makers, Burano has canals lined with picturesque colored houses and is known for lace making, and Torcello is a green island where you can see Byzantine mosaics in the 7th century Cathedral.
-Get details about these islands and a couple more islands with the link above.
+Get details about these islands and a couple more with the link above.

 Venice Lido is along strip of land off the Venice.
 The Lido is lined with beaches and is a good place for nightlife, shopping, or to get away from the tourist crowds in Piazza San Marco.
 In early September, the Venice Film Festival is held on the Lido.
 There are shops, restaurants, bars, and hotels (often less expensive than in Venice) on Venice Lido, too.